 Results are highly visual and accessible

 This option has the most value for a low price.
 It measures weight, body fat, water, muscle mass, BMI, BMR, bone mass and visceral fat, and uses Bluetooth to connect to an app to provide data.Read more

-This scale measures eight different body composition stats including body and visceral fat.
+This body fat percentage scale measures eight different body composition stats including body and visceral fat.
 All you need to do is step on its impact-resistant tempered glass and the results are displayed instantly on its 3.3-inch LED screen, as well as its app.

-Lightweight and stylish, the Ibyone scales offer a more than adequate level of precision and are extremely priced, with the two-year warranty an additional bonus.
+Lightweight and stylish, the Ibyone body fat analyzer offer a more than adequate level of precision and are extremely priced, with the two-year warranty an additional bonus.

 The data is also extremely accessible, displayed in easy-to-read line charts, graphs, and lists that help the user target where they need to work on.

-This scale has four high precision bioelectric impedance analysis (BIA) sensors which use an algorithm to detect the user’s stats.
+This scale that measures body fat has four high precision bioelectric impedance analysis (BIA) sensors which use an algorithm to detect the user’s stats.
 Users have to download an accompanying app to sync the data, and the device only supports phones with a minimum operating system of Android 4.3/IOS 6.1 and Bluetooth 4.0.
 Power is provided by four AAA devices.